 You’ve booked your flights, now you’ve got the task of deciding where to stay in Sydney so you can begin planning your Sydney itinerary.
 There are so many things to do in Sydney you want to place yourself in a location where you can take advantage of the time you have.

 Bondi Beach is probably one you’ve heard of before as it’s become famous all around the world.
-This neighborhood stretches out along the coastline and has a kilometer of beach just waiting to be explored.
+This neighbourhood stretches out along the coastline and has a kilometre of beach just waiting to be explored.
 Bondi Beach is full of health clubs, lifestyle events, and some very elegant dining options.

 The locals in this area tend to be very active, go-getter types, so if you enjoy living life to the fullest, Bondi Beach just might be the perfect place for you.
-You’ll also find a lot of homestays and most of the best hostels in this neighborhood, which makes it ideal for backpackers in Sydney.
+You’ll also find a lot of homestays and most of the best hostels in this neighbourhood, which makes it ideal for backpackers in Sydney.

-Balmain is a neighborhood in Sydney just 6 kilometers from the city center.
+Balmain is a neighbourhood in Sydney just 6 kilometres from the city centre.
 It’s home to the largest Italian population in the city, and you can see the Italian influence on every street corner.
-Italian architecture is sprinkled generously around the neighborhood and little terraces jut out from almost every building.
+Italian architecture is sprinkled generously around the neighbourhood and little terraces jut out from almost every building.

-As you can imagine, pizza and pasta joints are the main dish served up in the area, and you’ll find cafes on almost every street.
+As you can imagine, pizza and pasta joints are the main dishes served up in the area, and you’ll find cafes on almost every street.